 I am a board certified, conventionally trained adult and child psychiatrist and psychoanalyst, a Harvard Medical School faculty member, with a private practice of holistic adult and child psychiatry located in Newton, Massachusetts.
 I have a deep curiosity about development and healing, and have an open mind about trying diverse approaches to help my patients.
 I am forever learning new things.

-I am familiar and skilled in working within a traditional medical/psychiatric model, but am now much more drawn to nutritional approaches to healing, as well as more unconventional energetic/holistic/ spiritual approaches.
 I love my work, which I see as helping my patients become most fully themselves, enjoying optimum health and vitality, and creating and living a life they love.
 I believe that healing occurs through the integration of heart, mind, body and spirit.
-It is only through healing ourselves, can we most effectively contribute to healing the planet.
+It is only through healing ourselves, that we can most effectively contribute to healing the planet.

 I chose a bridge as the symbol for my practice.
 I am drawn to consideration and inclusion of disparate contrasting elements in my understanding of people and situations.
 I like to keep the past and the present, the traditional and innovative, the ordinary and the sacred, the heart, mind, body and soul all present when I try to understand a person and figure out how to help.
 The bridge is also a symbol for attachment and connection, a necessary condition if growth is to occur.
 Attachment provides the central context in which my patients and I work together to heal them, and clear the way for further psycho/spiritual development.